|

 for recycling and reuse.
 Therefore, the responsible action for

-disposing of old plastic containers, electronic equipment or other
+disposing of electronic equipment, old plastic containers, aluminum

-non-organic material is to make sure it goes to the appropriate
+or other non-organic or refined material is to make sure it goes

-recycling centre so that it can be safely treated according to
+to the appropriate recycling centre so that it can be safely treated

-whichever renewability process or stabilizing process it requires.
+according to whichever renewability or stabilizing process it

-The likelihood of a faddish jewellery piece, for example, made
+requires.
+The likelihood of a faddish jewellery piece, for example,

 recycling centre after its fashionable novelty has worn off, is